Unexpected Riches

 Unexpected Riches is a 1942 Our Gang short comedy film directed by Herbert Glazer.
-It was the 211th Our Gang short (211th episode, 122nd talking short, 123rd talking episode, and 42nd MGM produced episode).
+It was the 211th Our Gang short to be released.

 Plot

 Weighing themselves on a penny machine, the gang receives a fortune card predicting that they will receive "unexpected riches."
 Acting upon this, the kids decide to dig for buried treasure, using a fraudulent map provided by one of their wise-guy acquaintances.
 Though the treasure hunt comes a-cropper, the fortune card's prediction comes true in an unexpected fashion.